Skip to content

 5. Breathable clothing to stay dry

-High humidity is one of the defining characteristics of tropical climates.
+High humidity is one of the defining features of tropical climates.
 Your body will therefore produce a great deal of sweat to regulate its temperature.
 To stay dry and avoid discomfort, it's essential to wear breathable clothing.
-Smart-Dry and Quick-Dry fabrics are designed to rapidly wick away moisture, keeping your skin dry and ensuring maximum comfort, even during long hiking trips in sweltering heat.
+Smart-Dry and Quick-Dry fabrics are designed to wick moisture away quickly, keeping your skin dry and ensuring maximum comfort, even on long hikes in sweltering heat.

-Alongside clothing, certain accessories are essential to complete your outfit and maximise your comfort in the tropics.
+Beyond clothing, certain accessories are essential to complete your outfit and maximise your comfort in the tropics.
 A cap or a wide-brimmed hat will protect you from direct sun exposure and reduce the risk of heatstroke.
-A scarf or neck gaiter can also be useful for protection against warm winds or dust, while remaining lightweight.
+A scarf or neck wrap can also be handy for shielding against hot winds or dust, while keeping things lightweight.

-Remember to pack sunglasses with high UV protection, along with sunscreen to apply regularly, especially if you spend a lot of time outdoors.
+Also remember to pack sunglasses with high UV protection, as well as sunscreen to apply regularly, especially if you spend a lot of time outdoors.

-A woman in a tropical country wearing trekking gear
+A woman in a tropical country in trekking gear

-Conditions in the tropics can vary, with muddy trails, rocky terrain and water crossings.
-It is therefore essential to have suitable hiking shoes.
-Choose breathable and waterproof models with good grip to move easily over slippery surfaces.
-Good ankle support is also essential to prevent injuries, especially on rough terrain.
+Conditions in the tropics can vary greatly, with muddy trails, rocky terrain and water crossings.
+Having the right hiking shoes is therefore essential.
+Choose breathable and waterproof models with good grip to move easily on slippery surfaces.
+Good ankle support is also key to preventing injuries, especially on uneven ground.

-Preparing your clothing for travel in a tropical climate means understanding the challenges posed by heat, humidity and sudden downpours.
-By choosing appropriate clothing and investing in high-performance technologies such as breathable or mosquito-repellent fabrics, you'll be ready to take on these conditions while staying comfortable and protected.
-Remember that the key lies in the lightness, versatility and effectiveness of your kit — so you can make the most of your adventure in the tropics.
+Preparing your clothing for a trip to a tropical climate means understanding the challenges posed by heat, humidity and sudden downpours.
+By choosing the right clothing and investing in high-performance technologies such as breathable or mosquito-repellent fabrics, you'll be ready to face these conditions while staying comfortable and protected.
+Remember that the key lies in the lightness, versatility and effectiveness of your gear to make the most of your adventure in the tropics.

 F.A.Q